benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 You may use your own words or quotations from the text.

-1 "It was bitter cold, so cold that the air almost took the skin off my face as I ran"
+Student response: 1 "It was bitter cold, so cold that the air almost took the skin off my face as I ran"

-2 "he had found my little lady - my lamb - my queen - my darling - stiff and cold in the terrible sleep which is frost-begotten"
+Student response: 2 "he had found my little lady - my lamb - my queen - my darling - stiff and cold in the terrible sleep which is frost-begotten"

 (Total for Question 2 = 2 marks)